Mount Scopus Walking Tour (Self Guided), Jerusalem

 Sight(s) Featured in This Guide:

-- War Cemetery on Mount Scopus
+- British War Cemetery (Mount Scopus)

 - Hebrew University (Mt.
 Scopus Campus)

-- National Botanical Gardens, Mount Scopus
+- National Botanical Gardens (Mount Scopus)

 - Burial Cave of Nicanor